 You could create a clear cut-out window in your retail packaging that allows the buyer to see what exact product they are getting.

-Climate change has officially been declared as a global crisis.
-Owing to better awareness, people are transitioning towards the brands that have a more ecological approach to packaging and businesses that are working towards minimizing their impact on the environment.
+Climate change has officially been declared a global crisis.
+Owing to better awareness, people are transitioning towards brands that have a more ecological approach to packaging and businesses that are working towards minimizing their impact on the environment.

-It might be in the best interest of your brand image to adapt to the eco-friendly alternatives and materials when designing your retail packaging.
-While it might limit your options to a certain degree, but if utilized carefully, this could be a great opportunity for your business to think outside the box and adjust their packaging designs to this new trend.
+It might be in the best interest of your brand image to adapt to eco-friendly alternatives and materials when designing your retail packaging.
+While it might limit your options to a certain degree, if utilized carefully, this could be a great opportunity for your business to think outside the box and adjust their packaging designs to this new trend.

-product packaging.
+There are infinite possibilities when it comes to designing creative product packaging.
 Something to always keep in mind is how your packaging stands out among similar competitive products.

 Whether it is the unusual, spunky imagery or a nifty, creative design, your packaging must carry an element of intrigue that sets it apart from the others.